itsmattsoria/ms2016/climbing-log.md

   + Yellow one in the corner, sliped on the very last move!!!
 Pretty fun though.
 - 5.11A
   + Blue one with the gnarly big donut on the overhang.
 This was really fun.
 Took three times — once I slipped and I know I can get through that, then at the overhang, which after doing it, I think I can get through it too, and then once at the top, which was from just being pumped.

+#### 12.17.16 - FA
+- 5.9 - Onsight
+  + Black auto
+- 5.10B - Onsight
+  + Red one on the back wall , with the two rooves
+- 5.10C (L)
+  + White one on the big scary wall — super fun!
+I z-clipped on the second bolt.

+#### 12.19.16 - BKB
+- 5.10A - Flash
+  + Easy peasy, but fun
+- 5.10B
+  + Yellow one on BKB's big scary wall, on the corner — quite fun!
+Had to take a few times.
+- 5.10C
+  + Failed, quick.
+Had an off night

+#### 12.20.16 - FA
+- 5.10B - Onsight
+- 5.10C
+  + Black one, I thought it was really fun.
+Missed some holds hiding around a corner that got me, otherwise I think I could flash it
+- 5.10C
+  + The same white one on the big wall.
+Did much better this time, but still had to take twice
+- 5.10B
+  + Same red one as the other day.